Climate Change and Mental Health: coaching the way to resilience and employee well-being

 5.1 Creating a climate-conscious working environment

-A climate-conscious working environment not only has a positive impact on the environment, but also increases employee satisfaction and engagement.
+A climate-conscious working environment not only has a positive impact on the environment, but also increases employee satisfaction and commitment.

 Coaching approach for leaders: